vacp2p/rfc/content/docs/rfcs/20/README.md

 ## Eth-DM Key Generation

+The Eth-DM keypair MUST be a secp256k1 keypair.

-First, Bob MUST generate a new Ethereum private key, `B'`.
+First, Bob MUST generate a new Eth-DM private key, `b'` and compute the associated public key `B'`.
-This private key will be used as the Eth-DM encryption key.

-This key pair is like any other Ethereum key pair apart that it will not be used to store assets.

 The application MAY provide a way for the user to securely backup this key pair for future usage.

 # Eth-DM Public Key Broadcast

 For Bob to be reachable, he SHOULD broadcast his Eth-DM Public Key `B'`.
-To prove that he is indeed the owner of his Ethereum account `B`, he MUST sign his Eth-DM Public Key.
+To prove that he is indeed the owner of his Ethereum account `B`, he MUST sign his Eth-DM Public Key `B'`.

 To do so, Bob MUST format his Public Key to lower case hex (no prefix) in a JSON Object on the property `ethDmPublicKey`, e.g.: